 But How Can I afford it?

 Many people are able to buy a year’s supply of food from a food storage company like Emergency Essentials.
 And for some, this is not an affordable option.
-The link I provided is for their company’s monthly plan and can be more affordable.
+There are also smaller kits that are more affordable like this one from Valley Food Storage.
 But for those of us who know what it means to only be able to afford the basics of life, this can still be a hardship.
 To that I say, there is another way.

 Here are some possibilities for those on a tighter income: